smuellerDD/leancrypto/apps/src/README.md

 * ML-DSA87/ED448 hybrid

 The signatures are calculated over PE/COFF executables and may be embedded into the executable.
 That supports Secure Boot following the [Windows Authenticode Portable Executable Signature Format](https://download.microsoft.com/download/9/c/5/9c5b2167-8017-4bae-9fde-d599bac8184a/authenticode_pe.docx) as needed for the [shim bootloader](https://github.com/rhboot/shim).

+The following difference to the original tools exist:

+* Unlike OpenSSL, leancrypto's certificate parsing only supports one certificate per PEM file (OpenSSL supports multiple PEM-formatted certificate blobs in one file).
+Thus, if you have multiple additional certificates you want to provide with `--cert`, have one DER or PEM formatted certificate per file, but supply each file with a separate `--cert` option.